podsecworks/Automated-Threat-intelligence-tracker/README.md

 ---

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License.
 See `LICENSE` for details.

 ---